-In addition, the faster the speed the driver is traveling, the greater the needed stopping distance required to stop the driver’s car or other vehicle to prevent a collision.
+- the greater the stopping distance required to stop the driver’s vehicle to prevent a collision,

-Further, the faster the driver travels, the less time the driver has to stop or to try to avoid a dangerous hazard on the road, such as debris that has fallen from a truck or other vehicle or animals walking on the road, or a collision with another car, truck or other vehicle.
+- the less time the driver has to stop or to try to avoid a dangerous hazard on the road, such as debris that has fallen from a truck or other vehicle, animals walking on the road, or a collision between other vehicles.

 The State of California follows the “Basic Speed Law” which means that drivers in California must never drive faster than the speed which is safe for current conditions.
 See the “ California Driver Handbook – Laws and Rules of the Road”, published by the State of California, Department of Motor Vehicles.

-The California Vehicle Code Section on point that is often referred to as the California Basic Speed Law, states as follows:
+California Vehicle Code Section 22350, that is often referred to as the California Basic Speed Law, states as follows:

-Therefore, regardless of the posted speed limit (that is, regardless of any higher posted speed limit), a California driver’s speed still must be based upon the following:
+Therefore, regardless of a higher posted speed limit, a California driver’s speed still must be based upon the following:

 - The number of other cars and other vehicles on the road at that time and the speed they are travelling at;